 You will respect the EDUKAN classroom environment.
 You will not intentionally obstruct, disrupt or interfere with the teaching and learning that occurs on the EDUKAN website.
 You will not engage in any activity that demeans any EDUKAN student, instructor, or administrator.
 Such activities include, but are not limited to, oral and written communication that is ethnically derogatory, sexist, or racist in nature; unwanted sexual advances or intimidation; profane communication in any manner.

-As a member of the EDUKAN community, you are held accountable for upholding not only civil and criminal laws, but your college of enrollment standards as well.
+As a member of the EDUKAN community, you are held accountable for upholding not only civil and criminal laws but your college of enrollment standards as well.
 You will be held liable for monetary damages for any such wrongful actions you undertake.
 Should EDUKAN or your college of enrollment pursue legal action against you, the venue will be the State of Kansas.
 Enrollment confers neither immunity nor special consideration with reference to civil and criminal laws.
-Disciplinary action by EDUKAN or your college of enrollment will not be subject to postponement on the grounds that criminal charges involving the same incident have been dismissed, reduced or are pending in a civil or criminal court.
+Disciplinary action by EDUKAN or your college of enrollment will not be subject to a postponement on the grounds that criminal charges involving the same incident have been dismissed, reduced or are pending in a civil or criminal court.
 In addition, your college of enrollment reserves the right to pursue disciplinary action if a student violates a standard and withdraws from the college before administrative action is final.

 Grievance Policy and Procedure